-If your baby is crying incessantly always take her/his temperature.
+If your baby is crying incessantly, always take her/his temperature.
 A rectal temperature is the most accurate.
-Newer thermometers have a small tip that is easily inserted in to the rectum with a small amount of petroleum jelly.
-A fever is considered a rectal temperature of 100.5 or higher.
-If your baby has a fever please call us right away.
-In addition if your baby is looking pale, vomiting, not eating well, having difficulty breathing or not looking right to you please call us immediately.
+Newer thermometers have a small tip that is easily inserted into the rectum with a small amount of petroleum jelly.
+A fever is considered a rectal temperature of 100.5 degrees or higher.
+If your baby has a fever, please call us right away.
+In addition, if your baby is looking pale, vomiting, not eating well, having difficulty breathing or not looking right to you, please call us immediately.

-Sometimes a hair or thread tourniquet around a finger or toe or scratch to the eye can cause chronic pain or crying.
+Sometimes a hair or thread tourniquet around a finger or toe, or a scratch to the eye can cause chronic pain or crying.
 Always look for these problems if your child continues to cry.
-(Eye scratches can be avoided by filing (not cutting) the nails or using mitts on your child’s hands).
-If it is established that your child is colicky certain maneuvers can help soothe your child:
+Eye scratches can be avoided by filing (not cutting) the nails or using mitts on your child’s hands.
+If it is established that your child is colicky, certain maneuvers can help soothe your child:

-- Putting your child in the car seat and placing, the seat on the dryer and let the rumble of the dryer soothe your baby
+- Putting your child in the car seat and securely placing the seat on the dryer to let the rumble of the dryer soothe your baby.

-- Obtain a white noise machine or even put on the vacuum cleaner.
+- Using a white noise machine or the vacuum cleaner.
 These hums are also very soothing.

 Babies’ gastrointestinal systems are immature and they may not have bowel movements for several days.
-If this is their regular pattern and is comfortable then this is an ok pattern.
-However discomfort before having a bowel movement, tiny pellet stools or not having a bowel movement for greater than 3 days can be concerning.
+If this is their regular pattern and is comfortable, that is fine.
+However, discomfort before having a bowel movement, tiny pellet stools or not having a bowel movement for greater than three days can be concerning.

-- Adding prune juice ½ to 1 oz per day to one of the bottles
+- Adding prune juice ½ ounce - 1 ounce per day to one of the bottles.

 - Using a thermometer or an occasional half glycerin infant suppository to stimulate bowel movements.

-Note: If the condition does not improve with prune juice or a suppository in 3 days, please contact my office.
+Note: If the condition does not improve with prune juice or a suppository in three days, please contact the office.

-Babies swallow much air when crying and get gas pains as a result.
+Babies swallow a lot of air when crying and will often have gas pains as a result.
 Sometimes they obtain gas by sucking too hard while taking a bottle or if the bottle contains too much air.
 Gas may present with a slightly distended abdomen and the baby pulling up her/his legs.
 Rarely is the formula or breast milk itself a source of gas.